xemuliam/docker-nifi/README.md

 (all downloadable as a single Docker Toolbox package as well)

 # Automated Environment bootstrap
+Go to your checkout directory.
 Run the `create_vms.sh` in the root folder to create required set of virtual machines.

 # Attaching console session to swarm master
 `eval $(docker-machine env --swarm host1)`

+# Pull images on every host
+To ensure smooth operations of `docker-compose` it is recommended to cache a container image on every node:
+`docker-compose pull`

+# Start the containers
+`docker-compose up` for forground (interactive) mode or
+`docker-compose up -d` for background (detached) mode

+# Where's my UI?
+If you are running `docker-compose` in a foreground, open a new terminal and execute these commands:
+`♨> eval $(docker-machine env --swarm host1)`
+`♨> docker-compose ps`
+Now you can see all containers with status and bind ports.

+# Flex the Cluster
+Change the number of processing nodes in a cluster (`worker` is the worker node service name from our `docker-compose.yml`):
+`♨ >  docker-compose scale worker=2`
+`♨> docker-compose ps`
+Now go to the NCM host and click on the `Cluster` menu item on the right.
+New nodes will appear shortly after registering with the manager.